 About the Settlements

-After years of negotiations led by Attorney General Josh Stein and others, two proposed nationwide settlement agreements have been reached that would resolve all opioid litigation brought by state and local governments against the three largest drug distributors, McKesson, Cardinal Health and AmerisourceBergen (“distributors”), and one manufacturer, Janssen Pharmaceuticals, Inc., and its parent company Johnson & Johnson (“J&J”).
+After years of negotiations led by Attorney General Josh Stein and others, two nationwide settlement agreements are in effect that resolve all opioid litigation brought by state and local governments against the three largest drug distributors, McKesson, Cardinal Health and AmerisourceBergen (“distributors”), and one manufacturer, Janssen Pharmaceuticals, Inc., and its parent company Johnson & Johnson (“J&J”).

 The settlements require that the distributors and J&J pay $26 billion over 18 years, with approximately $22.7 billion available to state and local governments to address the opioid epidemic through treatment, recovery, harm reduction, and other life-saving programs and services.
 The settlements also include new rules to prevent diversion of prescription opioids and make sure nothing like this ever happens again.

 The State of North Carolina, all 100 counties, and 47 municipalities have formally joined the settlements.
-North Carolina’s share of settlement funds will be distributed among state and local governments pursuant to a Memorandum of Agreement that the state and more than 130 local governments have already agreed.
+North Carolina’s share of settlement funds are being distributed among state and local governments pursuant to the North Carolina Memorandum of Agreement on the use of opioid settlement funds.